-Interim Resolution: The principal shall, after consultation with the Superintendent and whenever appropriate, be authorized to implement an interim resolution to a complaint pending the outcome of the investigation.
+Interim Resolution: The principal will, after consultation with the superintendent and whenever appropriate, be authorized to implement an interim resolution to a complaint pending the outcome of the investigation.

-Confidentiality: All information concerning the complaint shall (to the extent it is practical to do so) be confidential and made available only on a "need to know" basis (which includes releasing information to law enforcement authorities).
-The administration shall maintain accurate records of all phases of the investigation and follow up.
+Confidentiality: All information concerning the complaint will (to the extent it is practical to do so) be confidential and made available only on a "need to know" basis (which includes releasing information to law enforcement authorities).
+The administration will maintain accurate records of all phases of the investigation and follow up.

-Right to Appeal: Any party may appeal to the Superintendent a decision of the principal.
-Appeals must be filed within 10 working days of the receipt of the written decision.
-Within five calendar days of receiving the report, the Superintendent shall issue a decision regarding whether this policy was violated.
+Right to Appeal: Any party may appeal to the superintendent a decision of the principal.
+Appeals must be filed within ten (10) working days of the receipt of the written decision.
+Within five (5) calendar days of receiving the report, the superintendent will issue a decision regarding whether this policy was violated.
 This decision must be provided in writing to the person who complained and the alleged perpetrator.
-The employee or student who was allegedly subject to harassment may appeal the finding to the School Board within five calendar days of receiving this decision.
-The School Board shall have 30 calendar days to make a decision.
+The employee or student who was allegedly subject to harassment may appeal the finding to the School Board within five (5) calendar days of receiving this decision.
+The School Board will have thirty (30) calendar days to make a decision.

-Parent Notification: Except under unusual circumstances, upon receipt of a complaint the principal shall notify the parent/legal guardian of the complaining student.
-In the case of student-to-student complaints, which are handled informally, the principal shall contact a parent/legal guardian if it is determined that the health, welfare, or safety of the student or other people is in jeopardy.
+Parent Notification: Except under unusual circumstances, upon receipt of a complaint, the principal will notify the parent/legal guardian of the complaining student.
+In the case of student-to-student complaints, which are handled informally, the principal will contact a parent/legal guardian if it is determined that the health, welfare, or safety of the student or other people is in jeopardy.

-Discipline: Any student who engages in unlawful harassment, or who contributes to the unlawful harassment of others, as defined by the district's policy will be subject to disciplinary action up to and including expulsion.
+Discipline: Any student who engages in unlawful harassment, or who contributes to the unlawful harassment of others, as defined by the district's policy, may be subject to disciplinary action up to and including expulsion.

-Retaliation Prohibited: There shall be no retaliation of any kind against a person, who in good faith, files an unlawful harassment complaint, assists in the filing of a complaint, or takes reasonable steps to stop the unlawful harassment.
-Any person subject to retaliation should report that conduct to the Superintendent.
+Retaliation Prohibited: There will be no retaliation of any kind against a person who, in good faith, files an unlawful harassment complaint, assists in the filing of a complaint, or takes reasonable steps to stop the unlawful harassment.
+Any person subject to retaliation should report that conduct to the superintendent.